|Subject name:||Budget Management and Control|

 - Begin with the reading of the Key ideas of the unit, they constitute the content of the unit and the basic material of study.
 Check also the In deep section which contains supplementary material.

-- Devote some time when doing the Practical Cases and Test.
-In the subject Program we will detail which are the corresponding activities for each week.
+- Take time to complete the Practical Practical Cases and Test.
+In the subject Program we will detail when you can develop them.

-- We strongly recommend to take part in the events of the course (On-site virtual classes, Trabajo colaborativo, etc.).
+- We strongly recommend to take part in the events of the course (On-site virtual classes).
 To know the exact date for each one of these events you must visit the communication media on the Virtual Classroom.
 Your teacher and your tutor will inform of the subjects news.

 Please, take into account the following tips…